mmcnamarainco/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns

 Performing analysis on Kickstarter data to uncover trends

-# Kickstarting with Excel

 ## Overview of Project
 ---
-Utilizing the data from more than 1300 Kickstarter campaigns, we sought to identify trends that would lead to the success for your production.
+Utilizing the data from more than 1000 Kickstarter campaigns, we sought to identify trends that would lead to the success for your production.
 ---
 ### Purpose

-When organizing a campaign to support the production of your play *Fever*, it is important to see what choices have lead to positive outcomes previously.
-We have analysed the provided data with an eye toward identifying those characteristics that you can control, and have found two factors that will have a significant impact on the sucess of your upcoming campaign:
+When organizing a campaign to support the production of your play *Fever*, it is important to see what choices have led to positive outcomes previously.
+We have analyzed the provided data with an eye toward identifying those characteristics that you can control, and have found two factors that will have a significant impact on the success of your upcoming campaign:

 -When do you start?